deptofdefense/solo/CONTRIBUTING.md

 'Access-Control-Allow-Origin' header is present on the requested resource.
 If an opaque response serves your needs, set the request's mode to 'no-cors' to fetch the resource with CORS disabled.` Possible troubleshooting step to disable and enable - [Chrome Disable Web Security](https://www.codeworkshop.com.au/chrome-disable-web-security/)

+ 2. Compression authentication: make sure that you have properly logged in, the region is set, and the resource you are trying to pull is in the s3 bucket as specified in the pull-proprietary-code.sh file.

 ### Code Style